-member of the Flowers are borne on a terminal inflorescence.
+a member of the Liliaceae family.
+Flowers are borne on a terminal inflorescence.

 The Easter lily first arrived in England in 1819.
-Popularity of the crop increased substantially resulting in the development of a commercial lily industry.
-Early commercial bulb production started on the Ber-
+Popularity of the crop increased substantially resulting in the development of a industry.
+Early commercial bulb produccommercial lily